 The home cleaning product industry makes a killing by selling you all sorts of products with only mildly different purposes and ingredients.
 Not only can this take a toll on your wallet and create extra clutter in your home, you're probably wasting time switching between bottles of cleaning solution, when you could use a single product.

 You can make one single cleaning solution that works on just about every area of your home.
-Make this all-purpose cleaning solution by combining four key ingredients you likely already have on hand: vinegar (a natural disinfectant, degreaser, and de-scaler), rubbing alcohol (a fast-drying disinfectant), hydrogen peroxide (another natural disinfectant and stain remover), and some dish soap (which helps loosen up caked-on dirt).
+Make this all-purpose cleaning solution by combining four key ingredients you likely already have on hand: vinegar (a natural disinfectant, degreaser, and de-scaler), rubbing alcohol (a fast-drying disinfectant), and some dish soap (which helps loosen up caked-on dirt).

 - 1 cup vinegar